iamshadmirza/TheNextBigWriter/js/Learn JavaScript concepts by building a random quote generator.md

 - script.js will contain the actual code which makes our app work.

-## 1. creating the content of the app
+## 1. creating the content for the app
 The first step is to create a UI.
-Here is our index.html file look like
+Here is how our index.html file will look like

 ```html
 <!DOCTYPE html>